ipikuka/rehype-highlight-code-lines/README.md

 ## Security

-Use of `rehype-highlight-lines` involves rehype (hast), but doesn't lead to cross-site scripting (XSS) attacks.
+Use of `rehype-highlight-code-lines` involves rehype (hast), but doesn't lead to cross-site scripting (XSS) attacks.

 ## My Plugins